INDAPlus20/AssignmentsInstructions/project-week-1/README.md

 A larger project measure its progress in stories/epics after each business requirement.
 An epic contains multible milestones with submilestones representing each system requirement.
 Further, each milestone has several associating issues representing functional requirements.

-Treat your short project description as your set of business requirements, your milestones as your business requirements and your issues as functional requirements.
+Treat your short project description as your set of business requirements, your milestones as your system requirements and your issues as functional requirements.
 Even bug issues belongs to a milestone.

 ## In Case You Need To Pivot: